 No, the title is not a GOT reference.
 Though I would be lying if that didn’t come to mind.
 Regardless, temps are on the rise and that means we can start enjoying more outdoor activities.
+Here are some summer car tips we think might just help you with your adventures.

 “What does this have to do with cars?
 Is this not an auto glass website?”